slackhappy/yas207-airplay/README.md

 ## YAS-207 Rasberry Pi Airplay

 A slimmed down version of [wejn.org's airplay for the YAS-207 soundbar](https://wejn.org/2021/04/yas-207-bluetooth-protocol-reversed/) using just analog audio and IR commands.
+I also used [Gordon Turner's Raspberry Pi IR Transmitter](https://blog.gordonturner.com/2020/06/10/raspberry-pi-ir-transmitter/) as a reference.

 ## Hardware setup